robertopreste/robertopreste.github.io/_posts/2018-10-07-parse-xml-into-dataframe.md

         res = []
         res.append(node.attrib.get(df_cols[0]))
         for el in df_cols[1:]:
-            if node is not None:
+            if node is not None and node.find(el) is not None: res.append(node.find(el).text)
-                res.append(node.find(el).text)
             else:
                 res.append(None)